avinashvaidya09/multi_agent_system_demo/README.md

 In this project you will learn

 1. Create autonomous agents using LLMs and functions
-2. Integrate with custom llm models
+2. Integrate with custom LLM models
 3. Leverage APIs and LLMs as tools
 4. Create multi agent systems
 5. Expose multi agent systems as REST APIs